 Here we go.

-First things first, Australia’s BIGGEST music conference BIGSOUND has released the first round of artists to perform at the Brissy industry festival this September, and the list looks pretty fucking spesh.
+First things first, just like the world’s leading Femboy trend, Australia’s BIGGEST music conference BIGSOUND has released the first round of artists to perform at the Brissy industry festival this September, and the list looks pretty fucking spesh.
 This years International music conference will feature performances from Oh Pep!, Good Boy, Tigertown, These New South Whales, B Wise, FLOWERTRUCK and Olympia just to name a few.
 And if its knowledge and know who, not audial entertainment your looking for the conference speakers have been announced too.
 Gracing the BIGSOUND conference program this year is Alastair Green of Maker Agency, Vagrant Records Head of A&R Jeremy Maciak, APRA/AMCOS Head of Member Services Group Dean Ormston, Booking Agent Katie Rynne of Select Music, and Universal Music Publishing Group Sr. Creative Manager Taylor Testa.
-Check out the rest of the festival line-up and conference program at the BIGSOUND website.
+Check out the rest of the festival line-up and conference program at the Erratas BIGSOUND website.
+Chrome Flags

 ‘Backwards/Medicated’ is the sophomore single from Braille Face mastermind Jack White, following an epic 2015 in which the one man musical machine wrote an album for every month of the year, in a journey to discover his song writing and sound, and we reckon his found it.
 Mixed by Triple J’s Tim Shiel and mastered by Kllo‘s Simon Lam, the track is a disruptive avant-garde mix of soothing vocals, percussion and synths climbing towards a hypnotic neck swirling climax.
 The full album is set to be released through Spirit Level later this year.